-APPLIANCE INDENTIFICATION FORM
+APPLIANCE IDENTIFICATION FORM

 Should your unit or one of the appliances require warranty service, you will have to identify the manufacturer, model designator and serial number.
 Fill in this form as soon as possible.
 It will help you meet our identification requirement.
 Depending on your unit, certain items listed below may not be offered as either optional and/or standard.
-Most of this information can be found on the Recreational Vehicle Data Card attached to the inside of one of the kitchen cabinet doors.

 EQUIPMENT MANUFACTURER MODEL DESIGNATOR SERIAL NUMBER

-Trailer Viking N- -
+Camper Viking - AAA MARA

 Furnace

 Range

 Converter

 Refrigerator

-Water Heater

 Door Key

-Exterior Compartment Keys
+Exterior Storage Compartment Keys